Shuvo1505/Browser-History-Retrieval/README.md

-# 1. Purpose of this tool
-  This will Help You to Retrieve and View Browser History Independently (Without Browser's Interaction)

 # 2. Getting Started
 - You must have sqlite toolkit for windows (https://www.sqlite.org/download.html)
 - You need to install python (https://www.python.org/downloads/)